Timon-R/TRA420_Modeling_2025/README.md

 - Put reusable library code under `src/` (e.g. `src/climate_module/`).
 Modules here should expose functions/classes without side effects so they can be imported from notebooks, other scripts, or tests.
 - Place runnable entry points or one-off helpers under `scripts/`.
 These are thin wrappers that import from `src/`, read configuration (like `config.yaml`), and orchestrate the workflow.
-- Use `resources/` for intermediate inputs (such as `<scenario>_emission_difference.csv` files) that feed the climate runner.
+- Use `resources/` for intermediate inputs (each emission scenario has its own folder with `co2/so2/nox/pm25.csv`).
 This folder is ignored by Git so you can generate or edit CSVs without polluting commits.

 ## Ruff Linting & Formatting